Minimal (song)

 "Minimal" is a song by English synth-pop duo Pet Shop Boys from their ninth studio album, Fundamental (2006).
-It was released on 24 July 2006 as the album's second single, reaching at number 19 on the UK Singles Chart and becoming the duo's 37th top-20 entry in the United Kingdom.
-The B-side "In Private" (Stuart Crichton 7″ Mix) is a new version of a song originally written for Dusty Springfield, this time recorded as a duet between Neil Tennant and Elton John.
+It was released on 24 July 2006 as the album's second single.
+"Minimal" reached number 19 on the UK Singles Chart, becoming the duo's 37th top-20 entry in the United Kingdom, and it was the number five Hot Dance Club Play Track of 2007 on Billboard's year-end chart.
+The B-side "In Private" is a new version of a song originally written for Dusty Springfield, this time recorded as a duet between Neil Tennant and Elton John and remixed by Stuart Crichton.

 Background

+"Minimal" was originally announced as the first single to precede the release of Fundamental.
+It was Parlophone's preferred lead single after the Pet Shop Boys' suggestion of "The Sodom and Gomorrah Show" was rejected.
+"I'm with Stupid" was ultimately chosen for the leadoff spot, with "Minimal" as the second single.

 The lyrics, built around a chant of "M-I-N-I-M-A-L", are an abstract description of expressions of minimalism, such as "more is less" and "an empty box, an open space".
 This is contradicted by the upbeat, busy instrumentation and production.

-Originally planned as the first single from Fundamental, it was subsequently moved down the release schedule when "I'm with Stupid" was chosen instead.

 Music video

-The music video for "Minimal" was directed by Dan Cameron and filmed in Paris.
+The music video for "Minimal" was directed by Don Cameron and filmed in Paris.
 It features a pair of dancers (Keir and Thailai Knight) manoeuvering to form the letters of the chorus, while Tennant and Lowe perform in front of a light display.